 Brand Architecture is a system that organizes brands, products, and services to help customers access and relate to a brand.
 It helps structure a brand portfolio so that customers can easily tell which brands are affiliated and at what level.
 This helps explain the breadth and depth of your products or services in the way you want consumers to see them.

-An established Brand Architecture is an important guide for brand extensions, sub-brands and development of new products.
-It will also provide a road map for Brand Identity development and design, and remind consumers of the value proposition for the entire brand family.
-It also provides the maximum brand value by fully leveraging both corporate and sub brands.
+An established Brand Architecture is an important guide for brand extensions, sub-brands, and development of new products.
+It provides a road map for brand identity development and design, and reminds consumers of the value proposition for the entire brand family.
+In doing so, it provides the maximum brand value by fully leveraging both corporate and sub-brands.

 Here are some short definitions for key concepts to get us started:

 Brand Identity: Relates to the logos and primarily visual materials that identifies a brand and distinguishes its products or services from competitors.
 For example, on the right you can see Gravity Group’s brand identity, including our logo, fonts, and colors used to distinguish our brand.
 Read our blog post on Brand versus Brand Identity to better understand the difference between the two.

 Master Brand: A top-level corporate brand that encapsulates other branded products and services.
 A master brand can also be referred to as a parent brand, parent company, corporate brand, umbrella brand, or main brand.

 Brand Extension: A product or service launched by a known brand name, where the extension is in a different category than the brand’s other products or services.
 These extensions may benefit from the brand equity affiliated with the existing brand name, depending on the Brand Architecture.
 Brand extensions are also known as sub-brands or in some instances, sister brands or endorsed brands.

 The Four Most Common Types of Brand Architecture